tomnt/area_calculator/README.md

 # area_calculator
 PHP library for defining 2-dimensional geometric shapes and making basic calculations with them.
-The following shapes should be featured:
+The following shapes are featured:

 * circle
 * right triangle